A SOMERSET cottage could become a registered children’s home if plans are approved.

 The application said the three-bedroom cottage would be used to provide accommodation for children in care.

-In a covering letter for the planning application, Jo Allen, head of operations at Inspire Together, said a recent report by Ofsted revealed a lack of registered placements for young people.
+In a covering letter for the planning application, Inspire Together said a recent report by Ofsted revealed a lack of registered placements for young people.

-“By opening Wheelwright Cottage as a registered children’s home, we aim to contribute towards solving this issue by providing a safe and suitable environment for children requiring residential care,” he said.
+“By opening Wheelwright Cottage as a registered children’s home, we aim to contribute towards solving this issue by providing a safe and suitable environment for children requiring residential care,” it said.

-Inspire Together, established in 2022, was “dedicated to making a positive impact on the lives of individuals with learning disabilities, autism, and mental health needs”, he went on.
+Inspire Together, established in 2022, was “dedicated to making a positive impact on the lives of individuals with learning disabilities, autism, and mental health needs”, it added.

 “Opening Wheelwright Cottage as a registered children’s home aligns perfectly with our mission, as it allows us to offer specialised care and support to vulnerable children, ensuring their wellbeing and development are prioritised,” the application added.